 Je Jamchen Choeje was born in Tsal Gungtang village near Lhasa.
 His father was the founder of the Tselpa Kagyu school in Tibetan Buddhism.
 He became a monk at the age of seven under the great master Jamyang Shakya Gyaltsen.

-Je Tsongkhapa was invited to China by the great emperor of the Ming Dynasty to flourished the Buddha Dharma.
-During that time, Je Tsongkhapa plays a great role in the flourish of buddha-dharma in Tibet so Je Tsongkhapa let his disciple Je Jamchen Choeje to travel to Ming Dynasty via teaching the Buddha Dharma.
+Je Tsongkhapa was invited to China by the great emperor of the Ming Dynasty to flourish the Buddha Dharma.
+During that time, Je Tsongkhapa plays a great role in the flourish of buddha-dharma in Tibet so Je Tsongkhapa let his disciple Je Jamchen Choeje travel to Ming Dynasty via teaching the Buddha Dharma.

 The emperor of the Ming Dynasty was very impressed with the Dharma teachings from Je Jamchen Choeje so the Ming Dynasty emperor offered many precious gifts including the sandalwood statues of sixteen Arhats, silk fabric, and the black crown hat to show his respect to the great master Je Jamchen Choeje.
 Nowadays we can witness the beauties of this black crown hat at the Tantric college in the Sera monastery.

 After traveling to Ming Dynasty once again.
-Je Jamchen Choeje was again offered with many precious gifts from the emperor.
+Je Jamchen Choeje was again offered many precious gifts from the emperor.
 While traveling back to central Tibet, he passed away in the Kham area.